Author: Ian Meharg | Reading Time: 7-8 minutes

 However, if your solution is going to cost them £100k annually then that is actually a 150% return on their investment of £100k.
 So now your VP can actually say “Our customers realise a 150% return on investment (ROI) …” Sounds a lot more attractive than a 25% annual saving don’t you think?
 So by putting it in the customers terms you can actually make your VP more compelling too.

-This is a really easy to use, simple ROI calculator I found that you can use to help calculate savings over multiple years too.
-You might even want to create your own version or a ROI calculator in a spreadsheet tool, give it to your sales team and possibly even put it on your website for customers to use themselves.
+I found this really easy to use, simple ROI calculator that you can use to help calculate ROI over multiple years too.
+You might even want to create your own version of an ROI calculator in a spreadsheet tool.
+Give it to your sales team and possibly even put it up on your website for customers to use themselves.
 If you can produce an ROI report from it then you can ask visitors for their email address and send the report to them.
 This builds your customer base and intelligence on who is interested enough to do the calculation.